Visa applicants in Indonesia may apply for a visa to the United States at the U.S. Embassy in Jakarta or at the U.S. Consulate in Surabaya.

 When you enter the United States, the CBP inspector will take your photo and scan your fingerprints again.

 How to Apply

 Please follow the five steps below regarding the visa application.
-If you are renewing your visa, please read about the Interview Waiver Program to learn whether you can renew your visa without personally appearing for an interview.
+If you are renewing your visa, please read about the Interview Waiver to learn whether you can renew your visa without personally appearing for an interview.

 - Pay the NIV application fee